Hello, and welcome to Assembling Remnants, a kindred spirit in newsletter form.

 Paying Subscriber Benefits:

-Explorations of digital and physical archives, examining the relationships between writers both dead and alive, as well as the silences and echoes which always exist in the past, and future interpretations.
+• Explorations of digital and physical archives, examining the relationships between writers of the past and present, as well as the silences and echoes which always exist in the past, and future interpretations.

 Becoming a paying subscriber also assures open access to nearly all of my writing for all subscribers, even those who can’t pay, and it allows me to comp subscriptions for those who aren’t financially able to subscribe.